Charged bosons made of fermions in a solid state system without Cooper pairing

 The PL emission spectra in Figure~\ref{qfig2} can be understood in terms of Eqs.~(\ref{Eb})--(\ref{Uq}).
 The PL photon energy is given by the initial energy minus the final energy.
 In the exciton recombination process, the final state is nothing, so the energy of the photon emitted is the bandgap minus the exciton binding energy in the presence of a metal.
 For the intralayer trion, the final state is a single electron (or hole), which in the presence of a metal has the energy $2\,[-1/(2d)]$ due to the image-charge interaction.
 For the quaternion, there are two final electrons (or two holes), and so the final energy is $2\,[-1/(2d)\!-\!1/(2d\!+\!2l)]$.
 Subtracting these final state energies, together with $U_0(\rho)$, from $U(\rho,d)$ and $U(\rho,d,l)$ in Eqs.~(\ref{Ut}) and (\ref{Uq}), respectively, and adding the intralayer trion binding energy with no metal present of Eq.~(\ref{Eb}), we obtain the recombination energies of interest in the presence of a metal as functions of $d$ and $l$.

-Figure~\ref{qfig3}~(a) shows the recombination energies for the intralayer trion and quaternion as functions of $d$ and $l$ calculated in atomic units with the screening parameter $r_0=0.05$ as an example.
+Figure~\ref{qfig3}(a) shows the recombination energies for the intralayer trion and quaternion as functions of $d$ and $l$ calculated in atomic units with the screening parameter $r_0=0.05$ as an example.
 As seen in this plot, when $d$ is very small, the quaternion recombination energy shifts to below that of the trion.
-The quaternion recombination energy goes slowly up as $d$ increases and down as $l$ increases, to exceed the exciton recombination energy for $d$ large enough ($d\!=\!\infty$ is the no-metal case) and to approach the trion recombination energy for $l$ large enough, which would make it unstable to conversion down to excitons and trions, respectively.
+Near-zero values of $d$ correspond to directly placing the bottom TMD layer on the metal surface.
+This would suppress the formation of the trion complex, and hence quaternion formation, due to strong screening.
+Such behavior is seen in the sudden drop at $d \sim 0$ for both energies.
+The quaternion recombination energy slowly increases as $d$ increases and down as $l$ increases, to eventually exceed the exciton recombination energy for $d$ large enough ($d\!=\!\infty$ is the no-metal case) and to approach the trion recombination energy for $l$ large enough, which would make it unstable to conversion down to excitons and trions, respectively.
 Thus, the intervening hBN layer thickness plays a crucial role.
-We see all three recombination lines individually because our experimental conditions are different from those of Ref.~\onlinecite{WSebinding2}, for example, where a TMD monolayer was placed directly onto a metal.
+We see all three recombination lines individually because our experimental conditions are different from those of Ref.~~\onlinecite{WSebinding2}, for example, where a TMD monolayer was placed directly onto a metal.